J.P. Crawford Preview, Player Props: Mariners vs. Rangers

-J.P.
-Crawford -- slugging .600 in his past 10 games -- will be in action for the Seattle Mariners versus the Texas Rangers September 30 at 7:15 PM ET.
+The Seattle Mariners, including J.P.
+Crawford and his .513 slugging percentage over his past 10 games, battle starter Dane Dunning and the Texas Rangers at T-Mobile Park, Sunday at 3:10 PM ET.

-He racked up four RBI (going 1-for-3 with a home run and a walk) in his most recent game against the Rangers.
+He strung together two hits (going 2-for-4) in his most recent game against the Rangers.

 Sportsbook Promo Codes